 - 400 gr / 14 ounces tomato purée

 - 130 gr / 5 ounces guanciale (smoked pork jowl)

 - 80 gr / 1 cup pecorino romano (sheep’s milk cheese)

 Remove the cotenna (pork rind) from the guanciale, then cut it into strips.

 Add the tomato purèe to the skillet and bring to a simmer.
-Lower the heat to a minimum and cook for about 10 – 15 minutes, until the sauce is thick.
+Lower the heat to a minimum and cook for 10 – 15 minutes, until the sauce is thick.
 Season with salt and pepper.

 Meanwhile, cook the pasta in a large pot of boiling salted water until al dente.
 Transfer the rigatoni to the skillet with the amatriciana sauce and add a splash of the pasta’s cooking water.
 Add the freshly grated pecorino romano and stir well so that the sauce coats each piece of pasta.
-Plate the rigatoni and top with the guanciale, more pecorino romano and black pepper.
+Plate the rigatoni and top with the guanciale, more pecorino romano, and black pepper.
 Enjoy!